 I first became addicted to cacao granola from my lovely Insta friend Jenn Schuetz from The Rogue Baker.
 She has a recipe on her blog for a nut-free cacao granola which is also grain free.
 I used to make this quite often.
 Life has gotten busy and with so many other demands, granola fell off my radar for a while.

 Granola comes in a variety of combinations.
 There are many wonderful granola recipes out on the web.
-I’ve added egg whites in this recipe to create a granola with big clumps.
-If you have an egg allergy, feel free to leave out.

 The beauty of making your own granola is that you can control taste, flavor combinations, sugar and ingredients.